Hermes program: History

 Hermes was the second missile program by the United States Army.
 In May 1944 the Army contracted with the California Institute of Technology's Guggenheim Aeronautical Laboratories to start the ORDCIT project to research, test and develop guided missiles.
 The Hermes program was to originally have three phases: the first would be a literature search, the second a research group would be dispatched to Europe to investigate the German Missiles, and the third "would design and develop its own experimental systems."

 On November 20, 1944, the Ordnance Corps signed a contract with General Electric.
 "The contractor agreed to perform investigations, research, experiments, design, development, and engineering work in connection with the development of long-range missiles for use against ground targets and high-altitude aircraft."
 General Electric was also to investigate ramjets, solid rocket motors, liquid propellant rocket engines, and hybrid propellants.
 "The contract also required the General Electric Company to develop remote control equipment, ground equipment, fire control devices, and homing devices."

 In December 1944, the Hermes program was tasked with studying the German V-2 rocket.
 Subjects which were to be addressed were "transporting, handling, unpacking, classifying (identifying), reconditioning and testing components of German rockets as well as assembling and testing subassemblies and complete rockets, manufacturing new parts, modification of existing parts, conducting special tests, constructing temporary test equipment not available at the Proving Ground procuring and handling of propellants and supervision of launching rockets."

 The project's mandate created a need for an extensive area where missiles could be safely tested.
 The Army moved to create the White Sands Proving Grounds in south central New Mexico as a place to test the new missiles.

-When the United States Army captured the Peenemünde engineers, including Werner Von Braun, Dr. Richard W. Porter of Project Hermes was close behind.
+When the United States Army captured the Peenemünde engineers, including Wernher von Braun, Dr. Richard W. Porter of Project Hermes was close behind.
 Following the capture by American forces of the Mittelwerk V-2 factory, Special Mission V-2 swept in and scooped up enough components to assemble 100 V-2s.
 The components were quickly removed to New Mexico.
 Three hundred rail cars of V-2 parts and documentation arrived at the White Sands Proving Grounds and General Electric personnel started the task of inventorying the components.
 For the next five years overhauling and manufacture of parts, assembly, modification and launching V-2 rockets would be the major part of Project Hermes.
 Many of the V-2 components were in poor condition or unusable.